kwang23/group-actions-RS/Schema.md

 ## Completeness Records

-`hgcwa_complete`: for each genus, list if contains data for quotient genus >0  and whether braid and topological have been computed for that genus
+`hgcwa_complete`: for each genus, list if contains data for quotient genus >0  and whether braid and topological have been computed for that genus.
+Also totals for distinct families, refined passports, and generating vectors for statistics tables.

 Column            | Type     | Notes
 ------------------|----------|------